 There are two basic techniques that are employed for breast reconstruction.
 One is the use of a breast implant to replace the breast tissue removed with the mastectomy.
 The second is to use your own tissue, taken from a donor site like the abdomen, the back, the buttock or the thigh.
 In some cases, a combination of implants and your own tissue may be used to produce the best result.

 Breast cancer is a difficult diagnosis for women and the beginning of an often long process to manage the disease.
 One of the steps in that process may be breast reconstruction.
+In addition to reconstruction, other treatments such as hormone therapy, chemotherapy, targeted therapy, or radiation may be recommended as part of a comprehensive approach to breast cancer care.
 If you are considering breast reconstruction, please call Dr. Andrews Plastic Surgery at 855-338-0261 to schedule your personal consultation with Dr. Andrews today.